 Most 529 plans have no state residency requirements, so it creates an open market to shop around for the plans each state has to offer.
-But, as with most things in life, some research needs to be done before making a decision to take your 529 dollars elsewhere.
-Each state will offer different options for investment which will yield varying rates of return, as well as, varying levels of fees and expenses associated with the options.
+But, as with most things in life, some research needs to be done before deciding to take your 529 dollars elsewhere.
+Each state will offer different options for investment which will yield varying rates of return, as well as varying levels of fees and expenses associated with the options.
 Most residents choose to opt for an in-state plan, but it’s important to consider whether the state offers an income tax deduction for contributing.
-If the resident state does not offer an income tax deduction, it’s important to instead focus on fees, expenses and investment objectives.
+If the resident state does not offer an income tax deduction, it’s important to instead focus on fees, expenses, and investment objectives.
 Every state allows a rollover to another 529 plan once per year with no tax consequences, but several states will charge for transferring an account or recapture state tax deductions when moving from an in-state to an out-of-state plan.

-To avoid abuse of these plans by trying to set up tax-shelters, the states keep a watchful eye and have certain consequences to protect their 529 funds.
+To avoid abuse of these plans by trying to set up tax-shelters, states keep a watchful eye and have certain consequences to protect their 529 funds.
 If someone is caught contributing money to these plans without the intent of using it for education, they risk having their account terminated and open themselves up to extra penalties.

 In the end, where you put your money is up to you.
 Educate yourself on your state’s rules regarding contributions to a 529 plan and keep in mind many states are similar to Illinois and will only incentivize residents to contribute to their home state.
 As you begin your journey of saving for education, do your research and contact an Anders advisor below.All Insights